Criminal Defense Attorney in St. Petersburg

 - Embezzlement or Money Laundering: Crimes involving financial manipulation or misuse of funds are often charged as felonies and may involve federal prosecution.

-The Right Defense Starts Here
+The Right Defense Starts Here with a St. Petersburg Criminal Defense Lawyer

 A criminal charge does not define you, but how you respond to it will.
 The prosecution is already building its case, but who is fighting for you?
 At Bastos Defense, we don’t just defend cases, we defend futures.
 Every client deserves a strategy built on strength, precision, and an unwavering commitment to justice.
 This is your moment to take control.
 The right attorney can mean the difference between a setback and a second chance.
+With our guidance, you can navigate the complexities of the legal process confidently, knowing you have dedicated advocates on your side.

 Call (727) 353-6842 today or fill out our online form for a consultation.
 Let’s start fighting for the best possible outcome—together.